WHAT ARE THE SELECTION CRITERIA?

 We give slight preference to OBF events and member projects.

-Does your attendance increase diversity at the event?
+Does your attendance increase diversity at the event and/or in the overall open source bioinformatics community?

 We do not consider diversity of operating systems or text editors.
 We understand increasing diversity as increasing participation from groups otherwise underrepresented in the community or at the event, including but not limited to underrepresented demographic groups, ethnic origins, career stages, and disabilities.